hakbyte/dots/README.md

 to other solutions I previously used to manage dotfiles, Ansible is way more flexible at the cost of *some* complexity ;)

-> :memo: You may also want to check out my other [Ansible playbook](https://github.com/hakbyte/flame)
+> :memo: **Note:** You may also want to check out my other
-> for setting up Kali Linux.
+> [Ansible playbook](https://github.com/hakbyte/flame) for setting up Kali
+> Linux.
 They are intended to complement each other.

 So how does it look like?